Photovoltaic solar arrays harness light energy emitted by the sun, and convert it into usable electricity.

 The rest of Friends Center’s electricity is purchased from Pennsylvania wind and solar generation.

-For more information on photovoltaics please visit:
+For more information on photovoltaics please see: